almostengr/home-automation/README.md

 # Home Automation Microservices

 This project originaly was for internet monitor.
 It has expanded to be a microservices platform that integrates with Home Assistant for home automation.
+Several IOT devices have web interfaces, such as routers, but do not have APIs.
+Thus this API was created so that an API could be called by the home automation system, to perform tasks that via the device's HTML interface.

 ## Internet Monitor